 Gartner defines Data governance as the specification of decision rights and an accountability framework to ensure the appropriate behavior in the valuation, creation, consumption and control of data and analytics.
-Learn how your peers are executing effective data governance initiatives.
-What it means, let’s understand.

 Data today is ever-expanding.
 With more and more devices and users connecting to the internet, there is a constant flow of data generated every second.
 This data includes personal information like name, contact number, and email address; your shopping history like the items you searched for or bought; information about your search history or the websites you visit the most, and the list goes on.

-While this data is beneficial for both the users, in terms of enhanced virtual experience, and the organizations, in terms of improved decision making, it can also pose some complications.
+While this data is beneficial for both the users, in terms of enhanced virtual experience, and the organizations, in terms of improved decision-making, it can also pose some complications.
 When a user shares their information on any platform, the main concern revolves around the privacy of data.
 Users require the assurance that their data is safe and not distributed to any unauthorized organization or used for malpractices.
 It becomes the responsibility of the organization to manage, store, use, and secure the data gathered from the user.

-Here is where Data Governance comes to the rescue.
+Here is where the Data Governance framework comes to the rescue.
 Data governance is the process of ensuring the quality and security of data using policies, metrics, standards, and defining roles and responsibilities within the organization.